AyoubKaz07/Basic-KV-Store/README.md

 ## Description

-The project is divided into several stages, each covering a critical aspect of database development:
+The project is divided into several stages, each covering something in databases:

 1. **Basic In-Memory Key/Value Store:** Creation of a simple, in-memory key/value store with experimentation on concurrent data reading and writing mechanisms.